ciscoheat/superforms-web/src/routes/components/+page.md

 ### Using a fieldProxy

-You may have used [proxy objects](/concepts/proxy-objects) for converting an input field string like `"2023-04-12"` into a `Date`, but that's a special usage of proxies.
+You may have seen [proxy objects](/concepts/proxy-objects) being used for converting an input field string like `"2023-04-12"` into a `Date`, but that's a special usage of proxies.
 They can actually be used for any part of the form data, to have a store that can modify a part of the `$form` store.
 If you want to update just `$form.name`, for example:

 ```svelte
 <script lang="ts">